Skip to main content

 The University of Maryland, Baltimore (UMB) has been awarded $2 million in matching funds from the Maryland E-Nnovation Initiative Fund (MEIF), administered by the Maryland Department of Commerce.
 The funds, totaling $4 million when combined with UMB qualified funding, will enable the establishment of three endowed research professorships, all within the University of Maryland School of Medicine (UMSOM).

 “These endowed professorships support research in very meaningful areas of public health.
-Attracting the most innovative researchers also enables us to maintain leadership and a competitive edge in critical areas of health sciences research,” said UMB President Bruce E. Jarrell, MD, FACS.
+Attracting the most innovative researchers also enables us to maintain leadership and a competitive edge in critical areas of health sciences research,” UMB President Bruce E. Jarrell, MD, FACS, said.

-“These matching grants will support some of the most significant areas for biomedical innovation, discovery, and commercialization—where Maryland is leading the way,” added Mark T. Gladwin, MD, Dean of the University of Maryland School of Medicine, Vice President for Medical Affairs, University of Maryland, Baltimore, and the John Z. and Akiko K. Bowers Distinguished Professor and Dean.
-“This funding will enable us to build on our success in advancing xenotransplantation, discover innovative cancer therapies, and establish a new center to develop novel treatments for our warriors living with Sickle Cell Disease in Maryland, Nigeria, and globally.”
+“These matching grants will support some of the most significant areas for biomedical innovation, discovery, and commercialization — where Maryland is leading the way,” said Mark T. Gladwin, MD, the John Z. and Akiko K. Bowers Distinguished Professor and dean of UMSOM, and vice president for medical affairs, UMB.
+“This funding will enable us to build on our success in advancing xenotransplantation, discover innovative cancer therapies, and establish a new center to develop novel treatments for our warriors living with sickle cell disease in Maryland, Nigeria, and globally.”

 (l-r) Bruce Jarrell, Mark Gladwin, Christine Lau, and Stuart Martin